 SECTOR RISK.
-The trust invests in securities of companies in the energy, financials, industrials, materials, real estate and telecommunication services sectors.
+The trust invests in securities of companies in the consumer products and services, health care, industrials and information technology sectors.
 The value of your trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.